vertical-knowledge/ripozo/README.rst

     :alt: stars

-ripozo is a tool for building RESTful/HATEOAS/Hypermedia apis.
+Ripozo is a tool for building RESTful/HATEOAS/Hypermedia apis.
 It provides strong, simple, and fully qualified linking between resources, the ability to expose available actions and necessary parameters on a resource, and exposing multiple REST protocols (i.e. SIREN and HAL).
 Finally, ripozo is highly extensible.